practicalparticipation/standard/standard/docs/en/02_key_concepts/04_releases_and_records.md

 When new information becomes available, it should be contained in a new release, and the contracting record should be updated to reflect this.

 The term amendment has a specific legal significance in many jurisdictions.
-The standard provides a way to indicate when a release is an amendment, and to provide a justification for the amendment that is being made.
+The ```releaseTag``` provides a way to indicate when a release is an amendment, and the schema includes space to provide details of changes, and justification for the amendment that is being made.

 When **records** are created by merging together **releases** then a version history that can be used to track changes to fields is created in the **record**, allowing users to look back and see the changes that have occured over the lifetime of a contracting process.

 <div class="well">
 Some publishers may wish to make past data available without generating releases for each change that happened to the contract.
-Whilst the recommended approach is to generate releases, and compile these into a record, it is possible to follow the **record schema,** the guidance on merging, and the pattern for representing versioned information within of records, to generate a record directly from a database.
+Whilst the recommended approach is to generate releases, and compile these into a record, it is possible to follow the <strong>record schema</strong>, the guidance on merging, and the pattern for representing versioned information within of records, to generate a record directly from a database.
 </div>

-**ToDo:** Review after amendment changes are adequately addressed.
+ToDo: Review Amendment Information

 ## Notices